mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 choco install caddy
 ```

-### Option 2: Use GitHub Codespaces (Alternative)
+### Option 2: Use GitHub Codespaces

-If you're unable to install Caddy on your local machine, you can use GitHub Codespaces, which provides a cloud-based development environment with all the tools you need.
+If it isn't easy or feasible to install a web server on your local machine, you can use GitHub Codespaces, which provides a cloud-based development environment with all the tools you need.

 **Note**: You should already have a forked repository from Step 1.
 If you haven't forked the repository yet, please go back to Step 1 and complete the fork first.